Junkrat: Design

-Standing 6 ft 6 in (195 cm) tall, Junkrat is a tall white man with a lean muscular build, blonde singed hair with matching thick eyebrows, and yellow eyes.
+Standing 6 feet 6 inches (195 cm) tall, Junkrat is a tall white man with a lean muscular build, blonde singed hair with matching thick eyebrows, and yellow eyes.
 His right arm is replaced at the elbow with an orange cybernetic prosthetic, while his left leg is replaced at the hip with a kneed peg leg with a suspension spring.
 His outfit consists of a solitary black boot and bandages on his left leg, a harness over his bare chest with various grenades, and yellow shorts with various patches including a large yellow smiley face stitched on the right leg.
 His left hand has a fingerless glove with a large bracelet at the wrist, while a canteen and satchel rest on his waist on the right-hand side.
 Meanwhile, his body is covered in soot, particularly the upper part of his head, and a skull tattoo is visible on his right upper arm.

 Like other Overwatch characters, Junkrat received skins, unlockable cosmetic items to change his in-game appearance.
 When developing them, the team had to account for all his various weapons as well to ensure they fit the skin's particular theme.
 They also aimed to "honor the core fantasy" of the character and be consistent with his personality as an "unpredictable madman who leaves a trail of destruction in his wake."
-Of note, his "King Jamison" skin was designed to reference his many heists across the world, but also included items from another Blizzard game, Hearthstone, and a sword and shield based off awards given to Blizzard employees to celebrate five and ten years of service within the company.
-Meanwhile, a "Clown" skin drew responses from fans emphasizing it as sexually appealing; when asked about it, the Overwatch social media account on Twitter responded "it's a genuinely terrifying clown skin for our favourite explosive Australian.
+His "King Jamison" skin was designed to reference his many heists across the world, but also included items from another Blizzard game, Hearthstone, and a sword and shield based on awards given to Blizzard employees to celebrate five and ten years of service within the company.
+Meanwhile, his "Clown" skin drew responses from Twitter users referring to it as sexually appealing; when asked about it, the Overwatch social media account on Twitter stated "it's a genuinely terrifying clown skin for our favourite explosive Australian.
 You know *someone* is into it, statistically."

+In Overwatch 2, Junkrat's pants were changed to a solid red pattern, and he now wears less body armor.
+His design was left mostly unchanged save for his "RIP-Tire" weapon, which saw a significant visual overhaul.